 Talk about Manchester’s music scene, and what comes up?
 The Smiths, The Hacienda, Tony Wilson and, yes, Bez.
 It’s easy to get a bit stuck in the past, endlessly wheeling out the greats of yonder year – but the city is still a great place to watch new and innovative music.
 Promoters like Hey!
 Manchester and Now Wave are shaking things up, as is music festival Sounds From the Other City, and bands and musicians like Jane Weaver, Everything Everything and Josephine.
-Fantastic venues like our top five below are behind it all – so here’s a guide to where to watch the best live music in the city.
+Fantastic venues like our top picks below are behind it all – so here’s a guide to where to watch the best live music in the city.

-Here are our top 5 picks
+Here are our picks

 In a Grade-II listed, neo-Gothic former Deaf and Dumb Institute you’ll find one of the city’s best loved music venues across three floors, complete with two bars and a kitchen.
 The Deaf Institute’s dome-shaped music hall upstairs, complete with tiered seating and a giant mirror ball, has hosted scores of critically acclaimed acts, and is a focal point for the city’s musicians and promoters.

 Home to the Hallé and the BBC Philharmonic orchestras, the Bridgewater Hall attracts some of the biggest names in classical music.
-Purpose-built to the tune of £42m, the hall was designed around its acoustic needs; it floats on 280 earthquake-proof isolations springs that mute all external noise, perfect for shielding around 250 performances a year from the trams outside.
+Purpose-built to the tune of £42m, the hall was designed around its acoustic needs; it floats on 280 earthquake-proof isolation springs that mute all external noise, perfect for shielding around 250 performances a year from the trams outside.